nexor-it/PIPWKit/README.md

 ## Installation

 #### CocoaPods
-PIPKit is available through [CocoaPods](http://cocoapods.org).
+PIPWKit is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby